-Castles have got to be some of the most fascinating structures from our ancient and distant past.
-Traditionally built to protect and to serve, some of the most bizarre and fascinating keeps and towers are those you can still spot around the landscape to this day!
+Castles have got to be some of the most fascinating structures from ancient history.
+Traditionally built to protect, some of the most bizarre and fascinating keeps and towers are those you can still spot around the landscape to this day!

 Castles were built for dual purposes – specifically, they were used to help protect the people within them from the threat of invasion – however, they were also used as huge displays of wealth and grandeur.
 If you owned a castle, you were very big news indeed.